 First Flash-Based Solid State Drive

 1991: The first flash-based solid-state drive was created by SanDisk (at the time it was called SunDisk).
 These drives presented an alternative option to hard drives and would prove to be very useful in computers, cell phones, and similar devices.
-This first flash-based SSD had a 20 MB memory and sold for approximately $1,000.
+This first flash-based SSD had 20 MB of memory and sold for approximately $1,000.

 First Smartphone Is Created

-1992: IBM created the first-ever smartphone in history, the IBM Simon, which released two years later in 1994.
+1992: IBM created the first-ever smartphone in history, the IBM Simon, which was released two years later in 1994.
 It was a far cry from the smartphones we’re used to today.
-However, at the time, the IBM Simon was a game-changer.
+However, at the time, IBM Simon was a game-changer.
 It sold for $1,100 when it was first released and even had a touchscreen and several applications including mail, a calendar, a to-do list, and a few more.

 First Platform Independent Language

 1995: Sun Microsystems releases the first iteration of the Java programming language.
 Java was the first computer programming language in history to be platform-independent, popularizing the phrase: “Write once, run anywhere.”
 Unlike other computer programming languages at the time, a program written with Java could run on any device with the Java Development Kit (JDK).